-You can override the local-optimization setting for a policy by adding the oracle.webservices.local.optimization property in the binding section of the composite.xml file.
+You can override the local optimization setting for a policy by adding the oracle.webservices.local.optimization property in the binding section of the composite.xml file.
 The following values are supported:

-- true: Local optimization is used, and the policy is not applied. - false: Local optimization is not used, regardless of the default setting for the local-optimization property at the OWSM policy level.
+- true (default value): Local optimization is used, and the policy is applied if it is applicable to optimized calls (details are defined in the individual policy file). - false: Local optimization is not used, regardless of the default setting for the local-optimization property at the OWSM policy level.
 This setting forces the policy to be applied.